anisyaf/c-plus-learnings/README.md

 # c++ learnings

 Welcome to **c++ learnings**, a personal collection of C++ scripts from my earliest programming experiences during coursework, exam practice, and self-study.
-C++ was the first language I learned, and these scripts demonstrate my foundational understanding of C++ programming including control structures, functions, arrays, and practical problem-solving.
+C++ was the first language I learned, and these scripts demonstrate my foundational understanding of this programming language including control structures, functions, arrays, and practical problem-solving.

 ## Contents